 Kit Kat Logo

-Kit Kat LogoKit Kat Logo PNG
+Kit Kat LogoKit Kat Logo (international) PNG

-The KitKat logo highlights the importance of preserving traditions as they help advance the future.
+The KitKat logo (international) highlights the importance of preserving traditions as they help advance the future.
 It reflects the company’s success and its drive for progress and modernity.
 The concise design conveys the outward simplicity of the treat with its delightful contents.
 The joy wafer sticks’ flavor brings is unparalleled, providing a positive mood and relaxation.
 The emblem encapsulates this concept in the brand’s colorful design.
 Its style is carefree and fun.
 Even the “K” letters convey the shape of the confectionery item: they are maximally elongated.
 They have a paired structure of legs, influencing the marketing strategy.

 Kit Kat: Brand overview